 Consider purchasing your next new car with a Blind spot auto sensor

-If your about to purchase a new car, SUV or motor vehicle, it is estimated that 3/4 of all new vehicles offer blind spot monitors as an option to reduce accidents.
+If your about to purchase a new car, SUV or motor vehicle, it is estimated that 3/4 of all new vehicles offer blind spot monitors as an option to reduce accidents, as a car accident lawyer in Indianapolis, IN from Ward & Ward Law Firm can explain.

 In driver’s education we were taught to look over your shoulder before changing lanes.
 Why?
 Because side mirrors do not show automobiles in blind spots.
 However, new technology advances such as blind spot monitors help to minimize blind spot issues.